andesign31/Portfolio/Tech Writing/Cyber Security/Cyber Security.md

 Identify security vulnerabilities in applications and infrastructure.
 Allow for proactive patching of flaws before they are exploited by attackers.
 Examples: Rapid7, WhiteHat.

 **3. Security Scanners**:
 Perform automated scans for known vulnerabilities in web applications.
 Speed up the process of identifying flaws and facilitate remediation.
 Example: StackHawk.

 **4. Password Managers**:
 Assist in creating and storing strong passwords.
 Reduce the risk of brute-force and phishing attacks.
 Example: NordPass.

 **5. Anti-Malware Solutions**:
 Offer protection against various types of malware, such as phishing, spyware, and ransomware.
 Are essential for protecting the web application and its users against malicious attacks.
 Examples: Avast, Kaspersky.

 **6. Risk Analysis Tools**:
 Allow for the identification of potential risks and the development of strategies to mitigate them.
 Assist in creating a robust and effective security plan.
 Examples: Brainstorming, SWOT analysis.
-By combining the appropriate tools with recommended security practices, you can guarantee the protection of your web application against a wide range of digital threats.

 **Remember**: